Axis-Fi/axis-core/design/FEATURES.md

 - Option teller has fee on exercise of the option
 - Has slippage check that would mitigate against fees being changed before a bid

-V2:
+#### V2

+Principles:

+- Fees are taken in the quote token.
+- The protocol should only take a fee when value is being produced for both parties
+- Don't take fees on basic actions, e.g. redemption and cliff vesting
+- Referrer fees should carry over
+- TODO decide if fees are locked at the time of auction creation
+  - If not locked, a governance action could dramatically alter the fees for open auctions and derivatives

 Fees can be taken by the protocol at the following points:

+- Auction creation
-- Auction creation? - not contingent on volume
+  - e.g. service fee not contingent on volume
 - Atomic auction purchase
 - Batch auction settlement
 - Exercising of derivative token
   - e.g. early exercising of vesting token, take a cut of residual collateral
   - would make sense when there's a profit for the bidder

-taken in the quote token

-can only take a fee when value is being produced for both parties, due to clever design

-don't take fees on basic stuff, e.g. redemption, cliff vesting

-referrer fee carrying over?
-Sushi likely to use it.

-TODO are fees locked at the time of auction creation, or can they be modified after?

 ## Design Principles